JakeSteam/blog-programming/_posts/2020-05-05-avoiding-a-1-pixel-line-on-zeplin-exports-or-why-density-matters.md

 [![](/wp-content/uploads/2020/05/I7zOvZi.png)](/wp-content/uploads/2020/05/I7zOvZi.png)

 There we go!
-So long as the mdpi asset has an even number of pixels in it’s width and height, there’ll be no problems.
+So long as the mdpi asset has an even number of pixels in it's width and height, there'll be no problems.